chrisy2hats/mem-grep/docs/BuildingUnitTests.md

 **Running the unit tests**
 If the previously run make command was successful there should be a binary called "unit-tests" in the out directory
-Ensure your system is correctly configured outlined in here - LinkToSystemConfig(TODO) Then run the unit tests via
+Ensure your system is correctly configured outlined in here - [System Configuration](SystemConfiguration.md) Then run the unit tests via
 ``
 ./out/unit-tests